A visit to Corfe Castle, Dorset

 by Jan

-Corfe Castle is one of the best places to visit on the Jurassic Coast in Dorset.
-Whether you’re keen on history, architecture, or just want a fun day out, a visit to Corfe Castle is one of Dorset’s top attractions.
+Corfe Castle is one of the most iconic places to visit on the Jurassic Coast in Dorset.
+Whether you’re passionate about history, medieval castles, and architecture or simply looking for an unforgettable family day out, this breathtaking ruin is a must-see attraction.

-Read on for details of our visit to Corfe Castle, one of the best days out on the Jurassic Coast.
+Read on for everything you need to know about visiting Corfe Castle, one of the best days out in Dorset!

 *contains affiliate links